Design Principle

 Why negative space is harder than it looks

 Most designers default to adding.
 Add a gradient.
 Add a drop shadow.
 Add a detail that shows the work you did.
 Negative space requires the opposite instinct: remove until what remains is structurally essential.
 The discipline is rare.
-When students first try it, they almost always produce logos that are merely “lighter” — fewer strokes, smaller elements — rather than logos where the empty space is doing work.
+When students first try it, they almost always produce logos that are merely “lighter”: fewer strokes, smaller elements, less visual mass.
+That is not the same as making empty space carry meaning.

 How it applies to logo construction